Free scissor lift pre-start checklist

 Preview the template

 A scissor lift pre-start check is a documented inspection completed by the operator before the elevated work platform (EWP) is powered on or elevated at the beginning of each shift.
 It systematically checks the mechanical and electrical condition, safety systems, platform integrity, and controls to confirm the scissor lift is fit for operation at height.
-Pre-start inspections are required under the Australian Model Work Health and Safety (WHS) Regulations for plant and equipment, and specifically under the EWP industry code of practice and AS 2550 series standards.
+Pre-start inspections are required under the Australian Model Work Health and Safety (WHS) Regulations for plant and equipment, and specifically under the EWP industry code of practice and AS 1418.10 (Elevating work platforms).
 Scissor lifts are regularly used in situations where a fall from height or structural failure would be fatal, making the pre-start the critical first control in the safe work method statement (SWMS) for working at heights.
+ANSI A92 (Aerial work platforms) provides additional international guidance on scissor lift design, maintenance and inspection.
+A documented daily pre-start is the standard evidence of compliance for audits, insurance claims and incident investigations.

 - Identify faults before operation: catch guardrail damage, control failures, low battery, or tilt sensor faults before they create a fall risk at height.